Organizer: Baltimore ceasefire is a 'movement'

 'I want you to see me standing with you'

-Before the ceasefire, Bridgeford and other community leaders hit the streets of West Baltimore urging drug dealers and gang members to put down their guns.
+But before the ceasefire weekend, Bridgeford and other community leaders hit the streets of West Baltimore urging drug dealers and gang members to put down their guns.

-Scheduled events included cookouts, prayer vigils, peace walks and neighborhood cleanups.
+Scheduled weekend events included cookouts, prayer vigils, peace walks and neighborhood cleanups.

 "This is about a culture shift," Bridgeford told CNN then.
 "It's about helping people realize they have a choice in their decision-making.
 Not just about committing violence but about feeling hopeless that there's nothing we can do about the level of violence in our communities."